10 Good Reasons for Leaving a Job

 Look into opportunities to volunteer with a local nonprofit that you’ve always had your eye on.
 Many organizations have short- and long-term volunteer opportunities.
 Volunteering will provide an outlet to use some skills that you aren’t able to apply to your work situation and can help round out your life experiences in a meaningful way.

 For example, if you work in finance and are considering a change, try volunteering for a nature organization or museum in a volunteer position that has nothing to do with finance.
 You may find that you tap into a set of skills you never knew you had.
-It’s an added bonus if the volunteer work scratches a creative itch so you can refocus on and enjoy your finance career.
+It’s a bonus if the volunteer work scratches a creative itch so you can refocus on and enjoy your finance career.

 Or you may find that working in this alternate field is the place for you, and now you’ll have some experience on your resume to help you get your foot in the door in a paid position.